-A research team from Auckland University of Technology (New Zealand), University of East Anglia (UK), and University of Greenwich (UK) are currently analysing data from Phone Free Day 2021 participants.
-Results will be shared when available.
+We are happy to be collaborating with a research team from Auckland University of Technology (New Zealand), University of East Anglia (UK), and University of Greenwich (UK).
+The team is currently analysing data from Phone Free Day 2021 participants and results will be shared when available.

 Background to study

 While we are living in a hyper-connected world where our smartphones have become our constant companion within arm's reach 24/7, there is an increasing awareness around the dark side of phone usage and in particular social media.
 More and more people understand the importance of digital well-being, the balance between connection and disconnection, and actively seek opportunities for digital detoxes, use digital well-being tools or read self-help literature, yet the effectiveness of those digital well-being interventions is not well-understood.
 The team interviewed Phone Free Day participants from all around the world and are currently analysing the results.
 The team consists of:

 Dr Lena Waizenegger (Auckland University of Technology, NZ)

 Taino Bendz (Founder of Phone Free Day)